Blu-Lock Buying Guide

 As with other systems, the best place to start when designing an irrigation system is right at the water source.
 Like water that travels through a channel, every portion of the system originates and flows from the water source that feeds it.
 Start by determining your water pressure with a Pressure Gauge.
 Knowing the water pressure of your water source is very important; if your pressure is too high, components can become damaged; if your pressure is too low, the performance of the system may prove inadequate.
 When you test the water pressure, be sure no other water fixtures in the residence are running, as this will influence the results and it is important to get an accurate reading of your static water pressure.
 Once the water pressure is known you can compare it to the PSI rating of the components and determine if you would like or need to regulate the pressure of the system.

 Begin by measuring the length and width of the property and draw this basic shape on the graphing paper as you go; ensure that each grid on the paper is equal to a specific length.
-Common lengths are: 1 square = 5’ or 1 square = 10’.
-Once the overall length and width are obtained, measure important landscape features so they can be included accurately on the sketch.
-These may include: house, garage, shed, garden bed, flower bed, trees, lawn, driveway, sidewalk, walkway, fountain and any other features that will need to be accounted for.
-Draw these to scale on the graph paper.
-The drawings need not be professional in quality, scale is the most important factor that needs to be observed; basic overall shape is more than sufficient so long as the scale is accurate.
+Common lengths are 1 square = 5’ or 1 square = 10’.
+Once the overall length and width are obtained, measure important landscape features so they can be included accurately in the sketch.
+These may include a house, garage, shed, garden bed, flower bed, trees, lawn, driveway, sidewalk, walkway, fountain, and any other features that will need to be accounted for.
+Draw these to scale on graph paper.
+The drawings need not be professional in quality, scale is the most important factor that needs to be observed; the basic overall shape is more than sufficient so long as the scale is accurate.

 Plant Type vs Watering Needs